Jakub-Domogala/Imperative-Programming-PL-/README.md

 # Imperative-Programming-PL-
-Imperative Programming Laboratories.
+Imperative Programming Laboratories at AGH UST.
 All exercises rated 100%
 ### Laboratories
 Laboratories are focused on algorithmic problems and on learning C programming language.
-Some exercises are take straight from programming olymics.
+Some exercises were taken straight from programming olympics.